Home Food Science Can You Eat Catfish? Top Edible Species and Nutrition Guide

 1. Catfish is a “bottom feeder”.

 Are catfish bottom feeders?
-Yes — but being a bottom feeder is a characteristic that is common among the most popular seafood.
+Yes.
+And because they are bottom feeders, many people question whether you can eat catfish safely, but as we’ve seen, they are as clean as many gourmet seafood options.
+Being a bottom feeder is a characteristic that is common among the most popular seafood.
 Lobster, the mainstay of many 4 and 5-star restaurants, is a bottom feeder.
-I might point out though, that people who live in trailer parks don’t eat lobster.
+I might point out, though, that people who live in trailer parks don’t eat lobster.
 They eat catfish.
+There was a time, after all, when lobster wasn’t so gourmet.

 Yes, there are cultural connotations at work here, or no one would malign catfish for being similar to another ‘gourmet’ food.
 There was a time, after all when lobster wasn’t so gourmet.
-People ask is catfish dirty while going out of their way to find fresh oysters which spend their lives living in muck and whose shells are often full of mud, sand, worms, and who knows what else.
+People ask is catfish dirty while going out of their way to find fresh oysters, which spend their lives living in muck and whose shells are often full of mud, sand, worms, and who knows what else.
 I think you get my point.
 Catfish is absolutely squeaky clean compared to certain seafood.
 And, I’m not advocating you should ever eat catfish raw, the way people often eat oysters.

 2. You dredge it and fry it

-Okay, so is catfish a problem because it is a bottom feeder and full of “toxins” and “carcinogens” or is it the preparation method?
+Okay, so is catfish a problem because it is a bottom feeder and full of “toxins” and “carcinogens,” or is it the preparation method?
 Two different things.

 There are many ways to prepare catfish, but you can’t mix and match your premises for objection.
 Would catfish not be on the list if I baked it, grilled it, or simply sauteed it?
 Or would it be further down the list?